IBE160/SG-Gruppe-Stavanger/docs/sprint-artifacts/tech-spec-epic-epic-1.md

     -   **Prisma ORM:** Provides a type-safe API for interacting with the Supabase PostgreSQL database.
 Manages schema migrations and queries for the `User` model.

 -   **Authentication Service:**
-    -   **NextAuth.js:** Handles all core authentication logic, including credential validation, session management (JWTs), and secure password hashing.
+    -   **NextAuth.js:** Handles all core authentication logic, including credential validation, session management (JWTs), and secure password hashing. **Note: `CredentialsProvider` is used for authenticating existing users; user registration (creation) is handled by a separate API route.**

 ### Data Models and Contracts